timothyholmes/olympia/README.md

 # Greenwood Olympia

-Score tracking app for some group games
+Score tracking app for some group games.

-## Running
+## Running the server

 Run on dev data: